Dementia - Timely Diagnosis and Management

 New England Dementia Partnership (NEDP)

-Documenting this information, and the contact details of the dementia clinicians and services, has formed the basis of the Dementia Care Information booklet for clinicians and health workers, containing information specific to the New England North West region of NSW.
-The purpose of the document is to assist healthcare providers to recognise, assess, diagnose and manage dementia, and the electronic version of the booklet contains links to further information, templates and training opportunities.
+The Dementia Care Information booklet: The information booklet for clinicians and health workers contains information on dementia and available services specific to the New England region.
+The purpose of the document is to assist healthcare providers to recognise, assess, diagnose and manage dementia.
+The booklet was published in 2016 and an electronic version on the PHN website contains up-to-date links to further information, templates and training opportunities.
+The electronic booklet can be accessed here.